-If you've been paying attention to new products in the tech space, you may have noticed two initialisms popping up a lot: MCP and SDK.
+If you've been paying attention to new products in the tech space, you may have noticed three initialisms popping up a lot: MCP, SDK, and CLI.

-Zapier has two dedicated products for these: Zapier MCP and Zapier SDK.
-Both connect AI to Zapier's ecosystem of more than 9,000 apps, but the right one for you depends on how you like to build.
+Zapier has dedicated products for each: Zapier MCP, Zapier SDK, and Zapier CLI.
+All three connect AI to Zapier's ecosystem of more than 9,000 apps, and they all run on the same governed access layer.
+But the right one for you depends on where you like to build.

-Here's what each one does, how they work, and why you should use one (or both) based on your needs.
+Here's what each one does, how they work, and why you should use one (or a combo) based on your needs.

 Skip ahead

-Zapier MCP vs. Zapier SDK at a glance
+Zapier MCP vs. Zapier SDK vs. Zapier CLI at a glance

 Here's a quick summary, but keep reading for more details.